dujm/DS_Sequence_Models/docs/index.md

 ### 2. Why don't we use a standard network for sequence data analysis?
 Problems:
-* Input and outputs can be different lenths in different sentences
+* Input and outputs can be different lengths in different sentences
 * You may pad or zero-pad each inputs up to that maximum length
 * Don't share features learned across different positions of text
 * Huge matrix: each vector x<sup>T</sup> * max No. of words